lyoganathan/lyoganathan.github.io/_posts/2021-09-03-Hypothesis-Testing.md

 Well this is pretty wild, are we still looking at linear regression?
 The lines are disjoint and broken.
 What could be going on here?
 However, note that it does manage to pass through the means of all three groups (based on regression coefficients) which means it does minimize the least squares.

 Let's go back to the regression equation.
 In the regression output above we had an intercept and 2 slopes, meaning there was 2 $x$ variables.
-This is because inorder to represent 3 levels of a categorical variable, we need 2 dummy variables.
-So the one hot encoding R is doing will be something like this:
+Inorder to represent 3 levels of a categorical variable, we need 2 dummy variables.
+So the dummy coding R is doing will be something like this:

 $$ y = m_1x_1 + m_2x_2 + b $$